If you’re in search of a new cell phone plan, you may be considering Verizon.

 Verizon’s coverage is similar to AT&T’s coverage.

-According to Ookla’s report, Verizon’s median download speed was 69.01 Mbps and its median upload speed was 9.33 Mbps.
+According to data from our crowd sourced speed test map, Verizon's median download speeds are 61.23 Mbps and its median upload speeds are 11.65 Mbps.

-However, T-Mobile has over twice as much 5G coverage as Verizon.
-26% of area is covered by T-Mobile 5G, compared to just 12% covered by Verizon 5G.
+However, Verizon has under one third as much 5G coverage as T-Mobile does.
+Just 14.7% of area is covered by Verizon 5G, compared to 49.0% covered by T-Mobile 5G.

 Verizon has the largest coverage area of any cellular network and covers over 99% of Americans.
 For most people, Verizon will have good coverage.